United States national under-18 baseball team

-The United States national under-18 baseball team is the national under-18 baseball team of United States in international-level baseball competitions.
+The United States national under-18 baseball team is the national under-18 baseball team of United States in international baseball competitions.

 The U.S. national U-18 team debuted their international team in the Friendship Series, in 1983.
-The team has won the U-18 Baseball World Cup and its predecessor tournaments a total of ten times, recently in 2022.
+The team has won the U-18 Baseball World Cup and its predecessor tournaments a total of 11 times, recently in 2025.